 Crabbing Rules & Regulations

-Did you know that Oregon Coast crabbing requires a shellfish license?
-This license is different from a fishing license and is needed to harvest crabs, clams, etc. Most local businesses sell licenses, so be sure to pick one up before you head out.
-The license is good for one year.
+Before you head out to these fantastic crabbing spots, be sure to get a shellfish license!
+It’s different from a fishing license and is required by the Oregon Department of Fish & Wildlife to harvest crabs and clams.
+Most local businesses sell licenses, so be sure to pick one up before you head out.

-There are also limits to how many crabs you can catch.
+There are also limits on how many crabs you can catch.
 Most of the time you’re looking for Dungeness crab, and the daily limit is 12 males that are at least 5 ¾” inches across.
-The second most popular species is red rock crabs.
+The second most sought-after species is red rock crabs.
 You can catch up to 24 of any size per day.

 Book Your Stay with Starfish Vacation Rentals